-- Albertans with symptoms: Anyone with a cough, fever, shortness of breath, runny nose, or sore throat not related to a pre-existing illness or health condition is legally required to selfisolate for a minimum of 10 days from the start of symptoms, or until symptoms resolve, whichever is longer.
-This applies regardless of whether they are tested for COVID-19. - Travelers and close contacts: People in Alberta are legally required to self-isolate for 14 days if, in the previous 14 days they - - Returned from travel outside of Canada; OR - o Are a close contact\\\ with a confirmed or probable case of COVID-19.

-If they become ill with cough, fever, shortness of breath, runny nose or sore throat during this time, they must self-isolate for an additional 10 days from the beginning of symptoms or until they are feeling well, whichever takes longer.
+- Albertans with symptoms: Anyone with a cough, fever, shortness of breath, runny nose, or sore throat not related to a pre-existing illness or health condition is legally required to selfisolate for a minimum of 10 days from the start of symptoms, or until symptoms resolve, whichever is longer. - o Individuals ARE allowed to leave home to come for testing, or if they require emergency medical care following the guidance outlined in this Order - Travelers and close contacts: People in Alberta are legally required to self-isolate for 14 days if, in the previous 14 days they: - Returned from travel outside of Canada; OR - Are a close contact\\ with a confirmed or probable case of COVID-19. - If individuals become ill with cough, fever, shortness of breath, runny nose or sore throat during this time, they must self-isolate for an additional 10 days from the beginning of symptoms or until they are feeling well, whichever takes longer. - \\\ A close contact is defined as a person who: - Provided care for the individual, including healthcare workers, family members or other caregivers, or who had other similar close physical contact with the person without consistent and appropriate use of personal protective equipment; OR - Lived with or otherwise had close prolonged contact (within 2 metres) with the person while the person was infectious; OR - Had direct contact with infectious bodily fluids of the person (e.g. was coughed or sneezed on) while not wearing recommended personal protective equipment